- Apply online.

 In order to meet minimum University admission requirements, an applicant must have:

-- An earned bachelor's degree from a regionally accredited U.S. institution, or a comparable degree from an international institution, with a minimum 3.0 (on a 4.0 scale) grade point average (GPA) in all coursework attempted while enrolled as an upper-division undergraduate student working towards a bachelor's degree; or
+- A bachelor's degree from a regionally accredited U.S. institution, or a comparable degree from an international institution, with a minimum 3.0 (on a 4.0 scale) grade point average (GPA) in all coursework attempted while enrolled as an upper-division undergraduate student working towards a bachelor's degree; or

 - A graduate degree from a regionally accredited U.S. institution, or a comparable degree from an international institution; and

-- Test scores from a nationally standardized graduate admission test which is acceptable for the program to which the applicant is applying; and
+- Test scores from a nationally standardized graduate admission test that are acceptable for the academic program to which the applicant is applying; and

 - An English proficiency exam for those applicants whose native language is not English.

 In addition to the above, all students must be in good academic standing at the last institution in order to be considered for graduate study.

 Individual academic departments or colleges may impose more restrictive admission requirements.
 Program requirements may be based on other factors, such as research interests of the prospective student, letters of recommendation, personal statement, interviews/portfolios/auditions, or other factors specified by the program.

 Applicants must submit an official or certified copy of academic records and/or examination results (in sealed envelopes) from each college and/or university attended to the Office of Admissions.
 Academic records are considered official when they have an official seal and signature and are sent from the issuing college or university directly to Florida State University.